HabitatFramework/UserGuide/functions/functions.rst

 To process proposed OSMM Updates:

-* Once a filter has been applied the main interface appears as shown in the figure :ref:`figUIBOU` and the 'Bulk Update' section displays the number of INCIDs, TOIDs and fragments that will be affected by the update.
+* Once a filter has been applied the main interface appears as shown in the figure :ref:`figFUIBOU` and the 'Bulk Update' section displays the number of INCIDs, TOIDs and fragments that will be affected by the update.
 * Click :guilabel:`Skip` to skip the proposed update for the current INCID.
 It can then be reviewed again at a later time.
 * Click :guilabel:`Reject` to reject the proposed update for the current INCID.
 It will no longer be available for reviewing or applying.
 * Click :guilabel:`Accept` to accept the proposed update for the current INCID.
 The update will now be 'Pending' and must be applied by bulk applying OSMM Updates (see :ref:`bulk_osmm_update` for details).